-Respondents also objective to the right to withdraw from RSE provision.
+Respondents also objected to the removal of the right to withdraw from RSE provision.
 Implicitly, these perspectives disagreed with the interpretation of Child Rights offered within the Guidance.
 These perspectives centred on the important role parents and carers hold in educating learners around sexual health and relationships.
 They also encompass more contemporary debates relating to problematisation of gender, sexual orientation, and identity.
 Again, from these perspectives, the primacy of the family should be upheld, which these respondents felt was lacking in the proposals: